Pbmarkowska/Training-Repository/SQL-basics/SQL-Codecademy-notes.md

 `GROUP BY` is a clause in SQL that is used with aggregate functions.
 It is used in collaboration with the `SELECT` statement to arrange identical data into groups.

 The `GROUP BY` statement comes after any `WHERE` statements, but before `ORDER BY` or `LIMIT`.

+When we want to limit the results of a query based on values of the individual rows, use `WHERE`.

+When we want to limit the results of a query based on an aggregate property, use `HAVING`.

+`HAVING` statement always comes after `GROUP BY`, but before `ORDER BY` and `LIMIT`.

+##### Generalizations

+`COUNT`: count the number of rows <br>
+`SUM`: the sum of the values in a column <br>
+`MAX/MIN`: the largest/smallest value <br>
+`AVG`: the average of the values in a column <br>
+`ROUND`: round the values in the column

+Aggregate functions combine multiple rows together to form a single value of more meaningful information.

+`GROUP BY` is a clause used with aggregate functions to combine data from one or more columns.<br>
+`HAVING` limit the results of a query based on an aggregate property.

+### Joining tables